MarquezProject/marquez/docs/index.md

 ## Data Model

-Marquez's data model emphasizes immutablility and timely processing of datasets.
+Marquez's data model emphasizes immutability and timely processing of datasets.
 Datasets are first-class values produced by job runs.
 A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs (derived datasets).
-Different points in execution capture mutations as well as the success or failure of the run itself via API calls.
-The diagram below shows the metadata collected and cataloged for a given job run executed multiple times.
+Dataset changes are captured at different points in execution via lightweight API calls, including the success or failure of the run itself.

+The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the sequence of modifications applied to its input dataset.

 <figure align="center">
   <img src="./assets/images/model.png">
 </figure>

+**Job**: A job has a unique _name_, an _owner_, and an optional _description_.
+A job will define one or more _versioned_ inputs, and one or more _versioned_ outputs.
+It's possible for a job to have only input datasets.
+Marquez will create a _version_ of a job each time its definition has been modified.

 `// TODO`